mozilla/badgekit-api/docs/authorization.md

 ## Purpose of Each Claim

 * **key**: To look up the secret used to sign the token.
-* **exp**: General protection against replay attacks: a short lived token has limited opportunity for re-use.
+* **exp**: General protection against replay attacks - a short lived token has limited opportunity for re-use.
-* **method**: Protection from replay attacks against the same URL with a different method, e.g., converting a POST request into a DELETE request.
+* **method**: Protection from replay attacks against the same URL with a different method, e.g. converting a `POST` request into a `DELETE` request.
-* **path**: Protection from replay attacks with the same method but against a new URL, e.g, using the same token for a POST to `/systems/chicago` as the token for a POST to `/systems/new-york`.
+* **path**: Protection from replay attacks with the same method but against a new URL, e.g using the same token for a `POST` to `/systems/chicago` as the token for a `POST` to `/systems/new-york`.
 * **body**: Protection from data tampering; ensures the data that the client intended to send is the data received.